Editor Needed !

 - A schematic editor is a useful tool for drawing circuit

-diagrams, as well as for use with PCB or VeeCAD
+diagrams, as well as for use with PCB or VeeCAD editors.

 - Free or Lite editions of commercial editors are often